Developing and supporting English language teaching professionals in Greece

 We invite speakers from all over the world in order to provide our delegates with the latest developments in teaching.

-Michael Carrier has been involved in English language teaching for over 25 years as a teacher, trainer, author, school director, and network director.
-He has worked in Germany, Italy, Poland, the UK, and the USA, and has lectured in many other countries.
+Michael Carrier has worked in language education for over 30 years as a teacher, trainer, author, and director in Germany, Italy, Poland, UK and USA, and lectured worldwide.

 In his long ELT career Alan Maley has seen a lot: blackboards turning white (and now computerized), the emphasis on reading, repeating and memorizing being replaced by the communicative approach, which challenges the notion of grammatical accuracy as the main goal of language teaching, teacher-centered classes, student-centered classes, silent classes, active classes, black-and-white coursebooks becoming colourful and now like glossy magazines, many teaching methods rising and falling like suggestopedia, the invasion of Internet in our life and in education, digital tools being developed and used… to name just a few.